 - ER about management: “Why are they trying to hide information from us?
 Do they think we are stupid enough to not know about everything in the company anyway?”

-When employee representative councils have the courage to disengage from these stone-age-old reciprocal patterns of perception, they have an access to reinventing their mission for the company.
+When employee representative councils have the courage to disengage from these stone-age-old reciprocal patterns of perception, they have access to reinventing their mission for the company.
 One that is rooted in their very raison d’être: representing and serving all employees, while contributing to and ensuring the sustainable success of the company, both economically and socially.

 What becomes possible to imagine